Vidzhel/talks/distributed-system-essentials/slides/04-conclusions/index.md

 - Aggregates modeling - beating local complexity by modeling tailor made entities

 Notes:
-- publication is coming who knows when, review process
+- publication is coming who knows when,
+  - long review process
+  - references to sources used
+  - may request it?
+I'll think about it
 - relative topics:
   - observability
   - dependencies tracking